BitJam/live-usb-maker/README.md

                         Use "clone" to clone the current live system or use clone=<xxx> to clone another live-usb

-  -F --force=<xxxX>       Force the options specfied:
+  -F --force=<xxx>      Force the options specfied:
                             umount: Allows try to umount all partitions on drive
                                usb: Ignore usb/removable check
                             makefs: Make the ext4 filesystem even if one exists
                               copy: Overwrite ext4 partition even if antiX/ exists
                                all: All of the above (dangerous!)

-  -g --gpt              Use gpt partitioning instead of msdos -h --help             Show this usage
+  -g --gpt              Use gpt partitioning (default) instead of msdos -h --help             Show this usage
-  -i --ignore-config    Ignore the config file
-  -L --label=Name       Label ext partition with Name -n --no-cheats        Don't show menus for adding cheat codes -p --pretend          Don't run most commands
+  -I --ignore-config    Ignore the configuration file -L --label=Name       Label ext partition with Name -m --msdos            Use msdos partitioning instead of gpt -p --pretend          Don't run most commands
   -q --quiet            Print less
-  -s --size=XX          Percent of usb-device to use in (default 100) -v --verbose          Print more, show commands when run -w --write-config     Write a fresh config file
+  -R --reset-config     Write a fresh config file with default options -s --size=XX          Percent of usb-device to use (default 100) -t --target=<xxx>     The device to make into a new live-usb -v --verbose          Print more, show commands when run -W --write-config     Write a config file preserving current options

 Notes:
   - short options stack.
-Example: -Ff instead of -F -f
+Example: -pv is the same as --pretend --verbose
   - options can be intermingled with commands and parameters
   - config file: /root/.config/live-usb-maker/live-usb-maker.conf
   - the config file will be sourced if it exists